manid2/dsa/README.md

 Build & test
 ------------

+This repository requires Gnu g++ compiler minimum version 13 to support C++20 features such as `std::format()` used in code.

 This repository uses Gnu Makefile to run build and test tasks along with some helper tasks such as to run formatter, linter for source code.

+Build is tested and tests are verified on Gnu/Linux & Cygwin (Windows) operating systems.

 ### Examples